OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 ### Step 6 - Connect bottom and top frame together
 <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Frame%20bottom.jpg" align="center" height="302" width="403" ></a> <br>
 <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Complete%20frame.jpg" align="center" height="403" width="302" ></a> <br>
-First insert the T-nut and screw to the corners, then slide the long 20x20 profiles into the bottom frame.<br>
+First insert the T-nut and screw to the corners, use washers on the outside of the corners.<br>
+Then slide the long 20x20 profiles into the bottom frame.<br>
-Tighten the bottom frame, then do the same for the top frame.
+Tighten the bottom frame, then insert 6 T-nuts on the outside of each long 20x20 profile, these are used for the plexi cover later.<br>
+Now connert the top frame similar to the bottom frame.
 Make sure the top frame is flush with the end of the profiles as in the picture below.<br>
 <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Frame%20top.jpg" align="center" height="403" width="302" ></a> <br>